How to use the command 'kcat' (with examples)

 Explanation:

-• topic is the topic from which you want to consume messages.
+• topic shows the topic to consume.

 Example output: